sullof/secrez/packages/secrez/README.md

 ## History

+**2.1.11-beta.0**

+- fix warning "(node:70960) [DEP0190] DeprecationWarning: Passing args to a child process with shell option true can lead to security vulnerabilities" caused by the Git checker

 **2.1.10**

 - add external git change detection to block operations when repository state changes outside of Secrez (e.g., `git pull` in another terminal)